 31 "He who comes from above is above all.
 He who is of the earth is earthly and speaks of the earth.
 He who comes from heaven is above all.
 32 And what he has seen and heard, he testifies, and no man receives his testimony.
 33 He who has received his testimony, has set to his seal that God is true.
 34 For he whom God has sent, speaks the words of God, for God does not give the Spirit by measure to him.
 35 The Father loves the Son and has given all things into his hand.
 36 He who believes in the Son has everlasting life, and he who does not believe the Son shall not see life, but the wrath of God abides on him."

 [v.7] - Text in square brackets added for implied meaning.
-This text was added to emphasize that the pronoun you is in the plural form and that Jesus is not only speaking to Nicodemus, but those who Nicodemus came to represent (verse 1), and by implication, all of mankind (verse 3), but namely all who are chosen by God to salvation (verse 16, 18, 17:2).
+This text was added to emphasize that the pronoun you is in the plural form and that Jesus is not only speaking to Nicodemus, but those who Nicodemus came to represent (verse 1), and by implication, all of mankind (verse 3), but namely to all who believe (verses 16 and 18).
 From Matthew Poole's Commentary: "For Nicodemus would easily consent that the pagans, and possibly the vulgar Jews, had need of regeneration, to partake of the kingdom of God; but that the doctors of the law, (of which number himself was), esteemed the lights of the world, should be under the same necessity, was astonishing to him.
 Therefore our Saviour, to undeceive and humble him, saith, 'Ye must be born again,' for that all are defiled with the corruption that is universal to mankind."
 The Jamieson-Fausset-Brown Bible Commentary makes this interesting comment about Jesus' shift to the second person plural: "this is remarkable, showing that our Lord meant to hold Himself forth as 'separate from sinners.'"